-There are 238 members of the Rajya Sabha who were chosen through an indirect election.
-India’s states and union territories are represented in this Upper House.
+There are 238 members of the Rajya Sabha who are chosen through an indirect election.
+India’s States and Union Territories are represented in this Upper House.
 12 of these 250 members are recommendations made by the Indian president.
-Members of the Lok Sabha were elected directly to the lower house.
+Members of the Lok Sabha are elected directly to the lower house.
 Using electoral colleges, these members of parliament represent India’s citizens in accordance with the universal adult franchise.

 The powers and functions of these 2 houses are important in understanding the structure and governance of our democracy.
-So, let us look at the powers of both separately.
+So, let us look into the powers of both separately.

 Legislative Powers of Rajya Sabha

 The Upper House is a powerful legislative body.
 It has the same powers and functions as the Lower House for all matters except financial matters i.e. finance bills.

 The Upper house foresees the introduction of ordinary bills but they cannot become law unless both houses agree.
 When they disagree, the President may call a joint meeting of the two Houses, which will be presided over by the Lok Sabha Speaker.

 If the bill is accepted by the majority of total members of the two Houses, it becomes an Act.
 If the bill is passed in one House but the other doesn’t look at it for six months, the first House can call for a joint meeting of both Houses.